 Training, qualifications & experience

-I am trained integratively which means that I have incorporated a thorough grounding from different perspectives on people's inner worlds and the human condition.
-I work psychodynamically, paying attention to the power of the unconscious and the ways in which past experience informs how we are in the world today.
-I also give due regard to the existentialist insights - how hard it is to find meaning and security when we have to take responsibility for our own choices against the backdrop of our finite lives.
+I work integratively with an emphasis on psychodynamic insights into the power of the unconscious and the ways in which past experience informs how we are in the world today.
+I also work existentially, thinking about the dilemmas of choice and responsibility in our lives.
 Research indicates that these approaches are helpful across a range of presenting difficulties.

 My approach aims to help you (re)discover the richness of your own unique humanity and to secure a way of being in the world with more ease, freedom and contentment, with confidence to face those painful experiences that are part of all our lives.
 I know that this is possible from my own professional and personal experience, even when things seem bleak.
 There is a way forward.